houndhunger/2048/README.md

 The 2048 game project is a web-based application designed to entertain users while challenging their strategic thinking and problem-solving skills.
 The game features a 4x4 grid where tiles with varying numbers can be combined by swiping or using arrow keys to merge them and ultimately reach the 2048 tile.

 ## User Stories
-- As a player new to 2048, I want clear instructions on how to play the game.
+- **As a player new to 2048**, I want clear instructions on how to play the game.
+    - Instructions are provided for easy understanding.
-- As a casual gamer, I want a user-friendly interface to navigate the game effortlessly.
+- **As a casual gamer**, I want a user-friendly interface to navigate the game effortlessly.
+    - The game interface is intuitive and easy to navigate, making it addictive to play.
-- As a strategic thinker, I want the game to provide challenging yet achievable goals.
+- **As a strategic thinker**, I want the game to provide challenging yet achievable goals.
+    - The game offers challenging goals while ensuring they are achievable, keeping players engaged.
-- As a mobile user, I want the game to be responsive and playable on my device.
+- **As a mobile user**, I want the game to be responsive and playable on my device.
+    - The game is optimized for smaller screens and responds to swipes.
+Additionally, it prevents accidental webpage refreshing when swiping down.
-- As a competitive player, I want my high score to be tracked and displayed.
+- **As a competitive player**, I want my high score to be tracked and displayed.
+    - The game tracks and displays the player's current score in real-time.
+Additionally, the top score achieved in a single game session is recorded and displayed.

 ## Features
 - **Instructions:** Clear instructions provided at the beginning of the game to guide players on how to play.